-A. When an Administrative Law Judge (ALJ) May Need To Obtain Vocational Expert (VE) Opinion
+A. When an Administrative Law Judge (ALJ) May Need To Obtain Vocational Expert (VE) Testimony

-An ALJ may need to obtain a VE's opinion, either in testimony at a hearing or in written responses to interrogatories, when the ALJ is determining whether the claimant's impairment(s) prevents the performance of past relevant work.
+An ALJ may need to obtain a VE's testimony, either at a hearing or in written responses to interrogatories, when the ALJ is determining whether the claimant's impairment(s) prevents the performance of past relevant work.

 The claimant's residual functional capacity falls between two exertional levels (e.g., the claimant may be able to perform more than the full range of sedentary work, but less than the full range of light work);

 The claimant has a combination of exertional and nonexertional limitations.

 B. When the ALJ Must Obtain VE Testimony

 The ALJ must obtain a VE's testimony when directed by the Appeals Council or a court.
 The ALJ must also obtain VE testimony if an Acquiescence Ruling (AR), such as one of the following, requires VE evidence.

 Third Circuit (Delaware, New Jersey, Pennsylvania): AR 01-1(3): Sykes v.
 Apfel, 228 F.3d 259 (3d Cir.
 2000) — Using the Grid Rules as a Framework for Decisionmaking When an Individual's Occupational Base is Eroded by a Nonexertional Limitation — Titles II and XVI of the Social Security Act.